Hawk-Zhou/better-groupcache/README.md

 ## I didn't do this...

-Before boasting about my improvements, for honesty, I have to acknowledge the fact that I didn't use protobuf, which is used in both geecache and groupcache.
-The reason is that, after I learnt the geecache tutorial and the protobuf [document](https://developers.google.com/protocol-buffers/docs/encoding), I found that no special encoding (that is, like *varint* that saves space) is used to encode bytes or strings.
-In addition, there's no heavy marshalling or unmarshalling involved.
-Therefore, in my humblest opinion, sending bytes wrapped in protobuf instead of directly sending all the bytes in the body of a response (for a request, that is url vs. strings wrapped in protobuf) won't make a huge difference.
+Before boasting about my improvements, for honesty, I have to acknowledge the fact that there's no statistics such as numbers of hits and numbers of errors collected.
+Such statistics are implemented by groupcache.
+There are maybe more functions I didn't implement but I guess there won't be many.

 ## Major Improvements